 At some point in their lives, most adults will likely have to make an important decision about when to rent vs when to buy a home.
 Renting means that you’re living in a property that someone else owns.
 You usually pay a monthly fee (rent), and you can live there as long as you continue to pay.
 Buying a house means you’re the owner of the home you live in.
 You’ll make monthly mortgage payments that will eventually end once the house loan is paid off.

+Figuring out whether to rent or buy can be a difficult decision.
+Taking a look at your options and expenses can help in this decision.
 So which option is right for you?
 Let’s break down the differences between when to rent vs. when to buy.

 When to Rent

 Here are some of the advantages when renting a home:

 - Fewer upfront costs: To move into a rented home, you’ll usually have to pay a security deposit equal to 1 and ½ months’ rent.
 Other than paying movers, that’s the only upfront cost you’ll have.
 When you buy a home, you’ll have to make a down payment, pay closing costs, and possibly renovate.
 That’s tens of thousands of dollars before you even move in.